jlinclabs/agents-host/README.md

 ## Features

 - download and move your account to another instance
-  - encrypted leveldb for account data
+  - [x] encrypted leveldb for account data
+  - [x] store vault secret in postgres
+  - [x] Vault viewer
+  - ¿¿ can you scan through the keys of a leveldb ??
-  - make login secret a valid keypair seed
+  - LATER: make it exportable and importable to a new account

 - auth
+  - NOTE: implementing idx id3 "ceramic logic" will change how identifirs and profiles work
   - login with wallet
     - id3
     - idx